 The adoption of proportional representation in the United States would in one stroke cut through the Gordian knot of redistricting and gerrymandering.
 It would eliminate all the partisan brawling, stolen seats, and uncompetitive districts that plague our winner-take-all system.
 This is one, of many, reasons why PR is so popular among other major industrial democracies.

 One thing going for change in this area is public opinion.
 Support for reform among the public is very large and remarkably bi-partisan.
 Seventy percent of Americans, a majority of both Republicans and Democrats, want to rein in this lamentable practice.
 And citizens in some states are organizing to do something about it.
 In 2018, they passed redistricting commission initiatives in Colorado and Michigan, and similar grassroots efforts are springing up in other states.
 And at least some politicians have jumped on the bandwagon.
 When the Democrats took over the House in 2019, the first bill they introduced included a number of political reforms, including the mandating of independent state commissions for redistricting.
-So momentum is building for this particular reform.
+With the Democrats now in control of the Congress and the presidency, momentum is building for this particular reform.

 Unfortunately, there is little activity surrounding the most promising reform: the adoption of proportional representation elections that would completely eliminate the partisan gerrymandering problem in all of its forms.
 Most Americans have little awareness that our winner-take-all election system is at the root of our gerrymandering problems.
 And even fewer know what PR is, how it would eliminate gerrymandering, or how well it works in other democracies.